3.1 Database section (model builder)

 Make sure to assign permissions correctly – otherwise the data source will not be available in the graphical editor.
 Also note that the query will be available instantly – you don’t need any incremental rendering to make it show up in the API and the visual editor.

 3.4.1 Workflow overview

+A workflow is a description of a process made up of states and the transitions between those states.
 A state is a valid entry in a table.
-In CYPEX we only allow column entries that actually satisfy such criteria.
-The same is true for state changes.
+In CYPEX, we only allow column entries that correspond to valid states.
+The same is true for state changes (transitions).
 PostgreSQL uses triggers as gatekeepers.
 The triggers allow only

 UPDATE statements that satisfy the workflow to get through.
 This guarantees that data cannot escape the workflow in any way.

 UPDATE statements according to the workflow ensures data integrity as well as data quality at all levels.

 CYPEX associates state changes with roles.
 Why is that important?
 Let’s take a look at a practical example: Suppose person A applies for a job.
 Technically this means that this person can